Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 -   [QuickTime Player](https://support.apple.com/downloads/quicktime)  QuickTime Player is an extensible multimedia framework developed by Apple Inc., capable of handling various formats of digital video, picture, sound, panoramic images, and interactivity.

 ## Features

+-   **Discover new recipes**
+    The homepage displays all recipes that have been shared on the application.
+Each selection shows the recipe type, the recipe name and an image.
+Users can reveal more information about the recipe by clicking on each selection.
+Users can view the suggested ingredients, instructions and the username of the person who shared the idea.

+-   **Share your favourite recipes**
+    The application encourages all users to share their own favourite recipes with the rest of the community.
+The user can input the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
+Additionally, a similar process can be followed if a user wishes to add a new recipe type to the database.

+-   **Edit your recipes**
+	In addition to adding new recipes, users can also edit recipes they have already submitted.
+The user can update the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
+Similar steps can be followed if a user wishes to add a new recipe type to the database.

+-   **Delete your recipes**
+    Users have the option to delete recipes they have submitted.
+Users must confirm they would like to delete a selection before it is removed from the database.

+-   **Register an account**
+	The application encourages users to register an account for a better experience.
+Users are required to enter a unique `"username"` and `"password"` when registering.
+There is a large call-to-action button on the homepage attracting users to either log in or register.
+Users can view all recipes without logging in.
+However, users are required to log in in order to share a new recipe and edit or delete an existing recipe.

 ### Features to Implement in the Future

+-   **Like your favourite recipes**
+    Users will be able to like or vote for their favourite recipe ideas.
+Recipes with the most votes or likes will be promoted more favourably than the rest.
+These recipes will be compiled and published in a recipe book.

+-   **Compiled a recipe book**
+	The most popular recipes shared on the application will be compiled and published in a recipe book.
+The recipe book will contain details and images of the recipe.
+It will also give recognition to the users who originally shared the recipe.

 ## Testing